Together We Rise

 After 2 days in Albuquerque, the problem was supposedly fixed and we were on our way again…only the problem wasn’t fixed properly…and even with the mechanics’ reassurances, I could tell things were really not quite right and spent the next 800+ miles quite literally praying that my car would safely make it through the desert.
 It was the most intense driving experience I have ever had.
 And now I know that it was nothing short of a major miracle along with sheer determination and perseverance on both my part as well as my SUV’s part that we actually made it to within about 30 miles of our final destination before the car fully conked out.

 As frustrating as that could have been, I found myself practicing being calm regardless of the external circumstances I was dealing with.
-And rather IMG_1571than getting angry or frustrated, I was so very grateful.
+And rather than getting angry or frustrated, I was so very grateful.
 We made it!!
 We broke down right as we got here, but we made it!!
 I was also grateful that a dear friend happened to be close by and rescued us from the car and took care of us for the remainder of the day.

 But that wasn’t the end of it…remember at the beginning I told you it was an almost comical scenario of one thing following the other…so what else didn’t go according to plan???